• Skip to primary navigation

 Why cookie dough should be refrigerated

-First of all, chilling the cookie dough controls the spread and thickness of cookies during baking: cold dough results in thicker cookies.
+First, chilling the cookie dough controls the spread and thickness of cookies during baking: cold dough results in thicker cookies.

 1. This one-bowl chocolate chunk cookie recipe is easy to make: you will love simple cookie ingredients and, indeed, the absence of any particular baking technique.